Kas-tle/Powder/README.md

 This fork makes some minor changes to allow for 1.15 implementation, as well as a minor fix for handling a missing player data file.

 ### Downloading Latest Commit:
 A jar packaged version of the latest commit can be downloaded from the latest passing action on the [Actions Page](https://github.com/Kas-tle/Powder/actions).
+Simply unzip the artifact.

 ### Compiling:
 ```